Environmental Impact of Breastfeeding

 As people consider the health and wellbeing of our planet, breastfeeding remains perhaps one of the most overlooked ways of helping the planet every day.

 Human milk requires no packaging, shipping or disposal of waste.
 Human milk is the ultimate local food!
 And it is all a baby needs for the first six months of life.
-As a nursing mother or parent, you require about 500 additional calories and 1 extra litre of water per day beyond what you need when you are not nursing.
+As a nursing mother, you require about 500 additional calories and 1 extra litre of water per day beyond what you need when you are not nursing.
 This is far less than the energy and water required to produce formula.
 Because your milk is produced by your body and not by an industrial process, your milk also does not pollute the environment or result in the production of greenhouse gasses.

 Tremendous amounts of energy, fertilizers, pesticides and water are required to grow feed for dairy cows (to produce cow milk-based formula) and grow soybeans (to produce soy-based formula).
 Producing these crops and providing land for these animals results in deforestation, soil depletion and erosion.
 Dairy cows emit large amounts of methane, a greenhouse gas and produce large quantities of fecal waste which can pollute local environments.